joao-frohlich/cpython/Doc/library/os.path.rst

 .. function:: commonpath(paths)

-   Return the longest common sub-path of each pathname in the iterable *paths*.
-Raise :exc:`ValueError` if *paths* contain both absolute and relative pathnames, if *paths* are on different drives, or if *paths* is empty.
+   Return the longest common sub-path of each pathname in the sequence *paths*.
+Raise :exc:`ValueError` if *paths* contain both absolute and relative pathnames, the *paths* are on the different drives or if *paths* is empty.
 Unlike :func:`commonprefix`, this returns a valid path.